Are panic attacks treatable? And can they be cured?

 Your brain uses that information to warn you, even ahead of time, of ‘impending danger’.
 It prepares you for fight or flight without you having any idea that it’s happening.
 Should you be anywhere near a situation remotely similar to that of the original anxiety episode, your brain knows how to instruct the rest of your body to keep you safe.

-For example, if your panic attack took place in train station A, you need not be surprised if it also happens in train station B. If it happened in the lift in a shopping centre, it may also happen in any other lift you take.
+For example, if your panic attack took place in a train station A, you need not be surprised if it also happens in train station B. If it happened in the lift in a shopping centre, it may also happen in any other lift you take.
 If there’s someone standing close to you wearing a particular perfume whilst you had a panic attack that same perfume on someone else could trigger a panic attack somewhere else.
 And so the anxiety spreads.

 That’s why it might seem as though your attacks happen out of nowhere, but in reality they generally all have an identifiable origin.
 You might have thought you were starting to get attacks in new places.
 But, to your brain, the place wasn’t new at all.
 It recognised a familiar smell, sight or sound which you then experience as that horrible feeling of anxiety.
 That is, in a scientific sense, the beauty of the whole process: had you really been in danger, your brain would have ensured you’d get out in time.